DomPSU/fen/README.md

 # fen

-fen is a command line tool to work with chess fen or pgn.

-## Features

-Command line interface to convert fen into unicode chessboard with file and rank notation.
+fen is a command line tool to convert fen into unicode chessboard with file and rank notation.

-## TODO
+## Testing

-pgn parser

-pgn to fen converter
+Fully tested using Minitest.

 ## Installation